autocrossblog/autocrossblog_astro/src/content/post/2019-01-31-SpecFRS-at-the-2018-ProSolo-Finale.md

 ---
-layout: post
+author: chris
-title: SpecFRS at the 2018 ProSolo Finale
+image: ''
-date: '2019-01-31T04:02:09+00:00'
+publishDate: 2019-01-31T04:02:09+00:00
-permalink: specfrs-at-the-2018-prosolo-finale
+title: "SpecFRS at the 2018 ProSolo Finale"
-image:
+excerpt: "Celebrate TireRack's sale of the 100th SSC kit!
+Discover why SSC is the future of Solo and anticipate our Spring Nationals write-up."
-categories: [ autocross, toyota, fr-s, ssc ]
+url: 'specfrs-at-the-2018-prosolo-finale'
-description: Celebrate TireRack's sale of the 100th SSC kit!
-Discover why SSC is the future of Solo and anticipate our Spring Nationals write-up.
+tags:  [ autocross, toyota, fr-s, ssc ]
-last_modified_at: 2024-11-15T12:15:17-06:00
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 This post is coming 6 months (maybe more?) too late, but at least it is coming.
 The 2018 ProSolo Finale and Solo National Championships was a week of ups and downs for the team.
 The results were mixed across the board in terms of performance with some highlights and some down times as well.